BlazingTwist/CustomMacros/src/main/resources/README.md

 This Instruction will repeat another Action any given amount of times.
 The amount of repetitions is specified in the `count` field.
 A List of Instructions to execute is specified in the `action` field.
-Note: Unlike the ChangeToAction Instruction, this instruction will resume execution within the active Action upon completion.
+Note: Unlike the ChangeToAction Instruction, this Instruction will resume execution within the active Action upon completion.

 ```hocon
 {